anpham6/chrome-docs/source/cloud/ibm.rst

 - https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-databases

-.. warning:: Maintanence officially ended with the ``pi-r 0.8.2`` release on September 21, 2024.
+.. warning:: Maintanence officially ended with the ``pi-r 0.8.2`` release on **September 21, 2024**.
 This product is no longer part of the reference implementation.

 Interface
 ---------